khalid-hussain/shaheen/chap8.md

 has its own dangers but Abu Abdullah thinks that I'm at the military headquarters."

-Saying this Musa signaled his comrades, prompted his horse and took-off.
+Saying this Musa signaled his comrades, prompted his horse and took off.
 The soldiers saw them disappear in the clouds of dust just as they had appeared.

-When Badr bin Mughira received the news that the rest of Granada's army was gathering to fight a decisive battle at Loja, he decided to give a final blow to the army of Cordova and sent across a message to his deputy, Mansour bin Ahmed to position himself along with two thousand horsemen behind the army of Cordova.
+When Badr bin Mughira received the news that the rest of Granada's army was gathering to fight a decisive battle at Loja, he decided to give a final blow to the army of Cordova and sent a message to his deputy, Mansour bin Ahmed to position himself along with two thousand horsemen behind the army of Cordova.

 Mansour bin Ahmed ravaged the cities and villages along his path and reached the rear of the army of Cordova with incredible speed.
 As soon as Badr bin Mughira received his news, he moved his infantry soldiers back a few miles and ordered his cavalry to attack the enemy's left and right flanks.
-On seeing the infantry retreating, the General of the Cordova's army came to the conclusion that like Al-Zaghairi, the Frontier Falcon too is removing his troops from this front to take part in the battle at Loja.
+On seeing the infantry retreating, the General of the Cordova's army came to the conclusion that like Al-Zaghairi, The Frontier Falcon too was removing his troops from this front to take part in the battle at Loja.
 He had already received orders from Ferdinand to keep the enemy engaged at this front until the outcome of Loja's front.
 So far, he was unaware of Mansour bin Ahmed's arrival.
 He